jiaowoguanren0615/UniRepLKNet-Pytorch/README.md

 6. master_port: <master node (machine/server) port number>
 ```
 ### Note:
 If you want to use multiple GPU for training, whether it is a single machine with multiple GPUs or multiple machines with multiple GPUs, each GPU will divide the batch_size equally.
 For example, batch_size=4 in my train_gpu.py.
-If I want to use 2 GPUs for training, each GPU will divide the batch_size.
-That means batch_size=2 on each GPU. ___Do not let batch_size=1 on each GPU___, otherwise BN layer maybe report an error.
+If I want to use 2 GPUs for training, it means that the batch_size on each GPU is 4. ___Do not let batch_size=1 on each GPU___, otherwise BN layer maybe report an error.
 If you recive an error like "___ONE-PEACE training and evaluation script: error: unrecognized arguments: --local-rank=1___" when you use distributed multi-GPUs training, just replace the command "___torch.distributed.launch___" to "___torch.distributed.run___".

 ### train model with single-machine single-GPU：
 ```